-'''

-UCD ATTRIBUTES

-SELECT A GROUP
+UCD ATTRIBUTES SELECT A GROUP

-'''

-2. Enter the group number (550-557), then press HOLD.
+- 2. Enter the group number (550-557) on the dial pad. - 3.
+Press HOLD.

 There can be eight UCD Groups of no more than eight stations each.
 The UCD Groups use a pilot hunting technique.
 If the pilot number is dialed, the assigned stations in that UCD Group are searched for the station which has been in an idle condition for the longest time period.